JoseRodrigues443/clean-architecture-golang/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/golang-templates/seed)](https://goreportcard.com/report/github.com/golang-templates/seed)
 [![Codecov](https://codecov.io/gh/golang-templates/seed/branch/main/graph/badge.svg)](https://codecov.io/gh/golang-templates/seed)

-This is a GitHub repository template for Go.
+This is a implementation of a golang service project with the design based on the [Clean Code by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 It has been created for ease-of-use for anyone who wants to:

 - quickly get into Go without losing too much time on environment setup,
 - create a new repoisitory with basic Continous Integration.